 As a child, he watched his father get stuck in a middle management position he hated, so as an adult he promised himself he would never fall into the same trap.
 He figured that you are going to spend a huge amount of time on this planet working to live, so you might as well enjoy it, right?
 To do that you don’t have to be extraordinary in every aspect of your life (because let’s face it, who is?) but you do have to approach every opportunity with extraordinary tenacity.

-Brian has extensive experience working with high net worth individuals and their estate planning attorneys to design and implement tax efficient estate plans.
-He focuses on identifying the income tax savings opportunities that exist when asset holding companies, family limited partnerships, trusts and foundations are used to achieve the client’s wealth transfer and philanthropic goals.
+Brian joined Gursey Schneider as a Director in the tax and accounting department in 2012 and became a partner in January 2014.
+Before that, he held positions as a Tax Director at a national accounting firm and as Director of Finance and Tax for a family office.
+He has extensive experience working with high-net-worth individuals and their estate planning attorneys to design and implement tax efficient estate plans.
+He also focuses on identifying the income tax savings opportunities that exist when asset-holding companies, family limited partnerships, trusts, and foundations are used to achieve the client’s wealth transfer and philanthropic goals.

 While he loves working with his team to solve complex tax issues, that does not mean he finds it easy to help his children with their common core math homework.
 He is at his natural best when he is working with his team of dynamic advisors who continually strive to improve and provide clients with creative solutions.
 His team maintains a culture of trust and support, much like his family, and they aim for the sophistication of a large international tax firm but with the hospitality and service of a smaller boutique.